-The overall proof idea is to show that the above majority assignment is always the best.
+The proof focuses on the partial assignment to variables in V_2 , since this decides both the number of bad paths and the number of switched functions.
+One natural assignment is the majority assignment, where one sets A(f) for $f \in V_2$ according to the majority assignment of the four associated affine functions of f (and breaks tie arbitrarily).
+The overall proof idea is to show that no assignment does better than this majority assignment.
 In particular, we prove that no matter how we change the assignment of some of the (4,0) and (3,1) variables to anti-majority and increase the number of bad paths B by some number Q, we will never be able to increase the number of functions with no good paths through them by more than Q/2.
 Thus, the weight of violated constraints will never decrease under non-majority assignments.